 11. Lilac Gray

-Soft lilac is a terrific way to add a dash of femininity to a room and is an appealing alternative to the blush pink that has been so fashionable in recent years.
-Lilac is a calming color that may be used with grays to create a sophisticated look.
+Soft lilac is a terrific way to add a dash of femininity without going fully pink.
+It is a sophisticated alternative to the blush tones that have been trendy recently.
+Lilac functions as a calming neutral that pairs excellently with darker grays and metallic accents.

 12. Hint of Mint

-Mint colors have the advantage of being highly adaptable.
-If you’re looking for a way to spruce up a minimalist living space, shades of mint are a great option.
-Mint and gold are a beautiful combination for the living room, and it’s easy to achieve.
+Mint is highly adaptable and fresh.
+If you want to spruce up a minimalist living space, shades of mint provide color without clutter.
+Mint and gold are a particularly beautiful combination for a chic, modern living room.

 13. Blue Wall of Windows

-Accent walls are a great way to integrate a color you like into the decor without fully committing to the color.
-Especially so if you choose a bold paint color that could be overwhelming when painted on all the walls.
-Use the accent color to draw the eye to stand-out features, like the view or a feature fireplace.
+This is useful if you choose a bold paint color that might feel overwhelming on all four walls.
+Use the accent color to frame stand-out features, like a large window with a view or a feature fireplace.

 14. Black Doesn’t Mean Gloomy